bihealth/bih-cluster/bih-cluster/docs/connecting/configure-ssh/prerequisites.md

     - Access to the cluster is granted by BIH HPC IT through hpc-gatekeeper@bihealth.de
     - Access to the MDC jail node is managed by MDC IT

-## HPC 4 Clinic

-1. You must have a valid Charite account.
-2. You have applied for and been granted access to the cluster by the [gatekeeper](mailto:hpc-gatekeeper@bihealth.de).
-3. You have an SSH key [generated](../generate-key/linux.md) and [submitted](../submit-key/charite.md).

 ### What is my username?